Balhau/evote/README.md

         python tools/evote.py  -g kpair -l 2048 -o user

+To list the surveys that are already created you can do

+	python tools/evote.py -L survey

+This will output a json string with all the surveys present in the database, for example:

+	[{"description": "Elei\u00e7\u00e3o para presidente do benfica do ano de 2014/2015", "id": 1, "name": "Presidente do Benfica 2014/2015"}]

 This will create in the current folder the files **user_priv.der** and **user_pub.pem** that are the public and private key respectively